SebastianKatz/BotService/README.md

 - **Expense Recognition**: Identifies expense-related messages and ignores non-expense texts.
 - **Automatic Categorization**: Categorizes expenses into predefined categories based on message content.
 - **Response Messages**: Sends confirmation messages with the expense category.
+- **Daily Expense Reports**: Provides a summary of expenses recorded in the last 24 hours.
+- **API Authentication**: Secures API endpoints with an authentication header.

+## Commands

+The bot supports the following commands:
+- **/start**: Initiates the conversation with the bot
+- **/help**: Shows available commands and usage instructions
+- **/report**: Shows a summary of expenses recorded in the last 24 hours

 ## Expense Categories